telefonicaid/kafnus/doc/06_kafnus_connect.md

 ]
 ```

-> 🔍 If a connector is missing, check the Kafka Connect logs (`docker logs kafka-connect`) to identify possible errors in loading or configuration.
+> 🔍 If a connector is missing, check the Kafnus Connect logs (`docker logs kafnus-connect`) to identify possible errors in loading or configuration.

 ---